This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 Pop a meatball on top.
 Or two, if you want.
 Because more food is always better.

-For the sauce, you can either make your own berry sauce, or in Loralee’s words “I’m a mum, I don’t have time for that” and just use a store bought berry dessert sauce.
+For the sauce, you can either make your own berry sauce or, in Loralee’s words, “I’m a mum – I don’t have time for that” and just use a store-bought berry dessert sauce.
 Drizzle that over the top.
-Then, use a microplane or fine grater to grate some white chocolate over the top, like parmesan cheese.
+Then, use a fine grater to grate some white chocolate over the top, like parmesan cheese.

-Then we just topped them off with these little plastic forks.
+Then we just topped off our spaghetti and meatball cupcakes with these cute little plastic forks.

 ‘Cause lets face it, no one wants to eat spaghetti with their fingers.
 Oh, wait…

 Fork shmork, fingers are better.
-Seems that Loralee’s littlest boy didn’t mind my Nonna’s pasta sauce when I made it for them.
+Seems that Loralee’s son Coltan didn’t mind my Nonna’s pasta sauce when I made it for them.
 Even if it does look a little naked when the sauce and meat have been separated in kiddy plates.
 Probably for the best, when it’s getting slurped all over his little face.
 And clothes.
 And perhaps even the floor.
 Hey, not my house! 😉

-Go on, make these cupcakes and then eat ’em with your fingers.
+Go on, make some spaghetti and meatball cupcakes and then eat ’em with your fingers.
 I won’t judge.